davidkim9/playwright-vision-mcp/README.md

-# Simple Playwright MCP Server
+# Playwright Vision MCP Server

 ![Let it run code](image.png)

 A powerful Model Context Protocol (MCP) server that provides browser automation capabilities using Playwright.
-This server enables AI assistants like Claude/Cursor/ChatGPT to interact with web pages, extract content, take screenshots, and execute custom browser automation scripts.
+This server enables AI assistants like Claude/Cursor/ChatGPT to interact with web pages, extract content, analyze screenshots, and execute custom browser automation scripts.

 This package minimizes the amount of tools to help AI Agents pick the right tool for a given prompt.